-Aircraft Maintenance and Repair (MRO) industry players form the MRO Blockchain Alliance to exploring the possibilities of the blockchain.
+Members of the Aircraft Maintenance and Repair (MRO) industry have formed the MRO Blockchain Alliance toexploring the possibilities of the blockchain.

 The idea of creating a specialized alliance forExploring the blockchain opportunities for the industry was first announced in 2019 at an event organized by the Haeco Group, a large international aircraft maintenance and design company.

-Since then, international companies - BolloréLogistics, Cathay Pacific, FLYdocs and SITA, as well as software development firm Ramco Systems, Willis Lease Finance Corporation and law firm Clyde & Co joined the initiative.
+Since then, international companies such as Bolloré Logistics, Cathay Pacific, FLYdocs and SITA, as well as software firm Ramco Systems, Willis Lease Finance Corporation and law firm Clyde&Co, have joined the initiative.

-The publication mentions the PwC study,according to which blockchain technology will help enterprises of the MRO industry reduce costs by about 5%, which amounts to $ 3.5 billion a year, and increase revenues of the aerospace industry by 4% to $ 40 billion.
+The publication mentions a study by PwC, according to which blockchain technology will helpenterprises in the MRO industry to reduce costs by about 5%, which is$3.5 billion a year, and increase aerospace revenues by 4% to $40 billion.

 Verdict reports that the alliance will study the issueon the release of aircraft parts with digital passports: they will confirm the authenticity of the part and provide a “digital footprint” for the history of its transportation and storage.
 SITA's Aviation Solutions President Matthys Serfontein said: